 - Narcotics.
 Narcotics are only modestly helpful but are considered an accepted therapy for neuropathic pain.

 - Benadryl® (diphenhydramine).
 Sometimes we get help from unexpected places.
 Studies have shown in both humans and animals that antihistamines can help pain—in spite of our not knowing why this works.
 It has even been found to be helpful in patients who failed therapy with heavy narcotics.
 It is recommended that you start with 25 mg every 6 to 8 hours and adjust the dose to the optimum effect.29A

 Most people find that long term the nutritional and topical therapies will eliminate or at least give marked relief from their nerve pain.
-For immediate control, 1-2 medications by mouth are usually enough, but I give this long list (and more therapies are discussed in my book) so that you know that you have options and can get pain free.
+For immediate control, 1-2 medications by mouth are usually enough, but I give this long list (and more therapies are discussed in my book, Pain Free 1-2-3) so that you know that you have options and can get pain free.
 To find a physician who knows how to address pain, see the American Academy of Pain Management website.